Hey, everyone, I hope you’re doing great so today I will be showing you how to install Django on Ubuntu Linux operating systems.

 What is a pip?
 Pip is the standard package manager for Python.
 It allows you to install and manage additional packages that are not part of the Python standard library.
 You can install pip by typing this in your terminal

 $ sudo apt-get install python3-pip

 After this, we need to install the Virtual Environment.

-A virtual environment is a tool which helps to keep dependencies required by different projects separate by creating isolated python virtual environments for them.
-This is one of the most important tools which most of the Python developers use.
+A virtual environment is a tool that helps to keep dependencies required by different projects separate by creating isolated Python virtual environments for them.
+This is one of the most important tools which most Python developers use.